 Always let us know if you are having a problem making a payment as there may be some help we can provide you with.
-You can contact us, visit us at Russell House or phone us on 01824 706326.
-However in some circumstances, it is not always possible to avoid recovery action.
+You can contact us but in some circumstances, it is not always possible to avoid recovery action.

 When someone is made liable for business rates, a demand notice is issued and details the payments due.
 Below are the stages of recovery action we can take if instalments are not paid;